While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 If the gluteals are weak in a runner, the piriformis must then pick up the slack to stabilise the pelvis during each stride.
 This can lead to a tight piriformis which compresses the sciatic nerve.

-If you run or cycle and want to test the imbalances in your pelvic muscles (highly recommended) then try the following (more advanced) video instead:
+If you run or cycle and want to identify the imbalances in your pelvic muscles (highly recommended) then try the following (more advanced) video instead:

-So, What Are the Piriformis Syndrome Exercises to Avoid for These Groups?
+So, What Are the Piriformis Syndrome Exercises to Avoid for These Groups of People?

-To answer this question, again we must split our group of piriformis syndrome sufferers into three, based on what caused their problem in the first place.
+To answer this question, again we must split our piriformis syndrome sufferers into three groups, based on what caused their problem in the first place.

 For Office Workers